 - Deterministic Error Mapping: Parse PostgreSQL error codes (

-42883,22001,XX000) and map them to structured LLM feedback loops for self-correction. - Index-Aware Generation: Prefer
+42883for undefined function,22001for string too long,XX000for internal error) and map them to structured LLM feedback loops for self-correction. - Index-Aware Generation: Prefer

-ST_DWithinoverST_Distancefor radius searches to leverage GIST index bounds. - Topology Preservation: When generating
+ST_DWithinoverST_Distancefor radius searches to leverage GiST index bounds. - Topology Preservation: When generating

 ST_UnionorST_Collect, enforceST_MakeValidpost-processing to prevent invalid geometry commits.